How to Make Cinnamon Sugar French Toast Muffins -Easy Recipe!

 1. Perfect for Busy Mornings

 When time is short, having breakfast ready to go is a lifesaver.
-These muffins are ideal for meal prep—you can bake a batch ahead of time, refrigerate or freeze them, and simply reheat them in seconds.
+These muffins are ideal for meal prep – you can bake a batch ahead of time, refrigerate or freeze them, and simply reheat them in seconds.
 Whether you’re heading out the door or preparing lunchboxes, this grab-and-go format is a winner.

 2. Kid-Friendly and Family-Approved

 For picky eaters or little hands, these mini French toast cups are easy to eat and even easier to love.
+If your kids love baking with you, they’ll also have fun decorating our Labubu Cake – it’s whimsical, colorful, and perfect for playful mornings.

 3. Comforting and Full of Flavor